BaudehloBiz/planllama-js/PROTOCOL.md

 # PlanLlama Socket.IO Protocol

 This document describes the socket.io protocol used by the PlanLlama client to communicate with the PlanLlama server.
+It is kept in sync with the TypeScript client (`src/client.ts`).
+Where there are differences between earlier README examples and this document, this document is authoritative.

 ## Connection